IsoNet-cryoET/IsoNet/tutorial/Example2.md

 ```

 You can also continue from the pretrained model for this dataset
 provided in the link.
-The following command will use the pretrained
+The following command will use the pre-trained
 network model as the model of 1st iteration, then predict subtomos and
 train networks starting from this model.: